At a glance

 When to get tested?

-FT4 may be is measured in response to an abnormal TSH test result
+Thyroid stimulating hormone is the preferred initial test in the assessment of thyroid function.
+FT4 may be measured in response to an abnormal TSH test result

 A blood sample drawn from a vein in the arm.